-When invited to a Lithuanian home for meal. auests usually arrive a few minutes late bringing aifts of cakes. chocolate. alcohol, or flowers.
+When invited to a Lithuanian home for meal. quests usually arrive a few minutes late. gifts bringing of chocolate. cakes. alcohol, or flowers.
 Upon entering home, quests may remove their shoes and replace them with slippers.
 In formal settings, guests wait to take their seats until the host indicates it is time do so.
 Meals typically consist of a series of courses served at a leisurely pace, often over several hours.